bmschmidt/sveltekit-benschmidt.org/src/content/post/2019-05-01-NYU/Moving.md

 ---
-title: "Moving (or rather, staying in place)"
+title: 'Moving (or rather, staying in place)'
 date: 2019-05-03T15:18:12-04:00
 draft: false

 # Tags and categories
 # For example, use `tags: []` for no tags, or the form `tags: ["A Tag", "Another Tag"]` for one or more tags.
-tags: ["News"]
+tags: ['News']
 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 ---

 Some news: in September, I'll be starting a new job as Director of